TitanHero/Dns-resolvercrypt-english/README.md

-# Dns-resolvercrypt-english
+### Dns-resolvercrypt-english

-Shell script programmed with gui (graphical user interface) to configure, modify, revise and route dnsmasq, dnscrypt-proxy and resolv.conf.
+Shell script programmed with gui (graphical user interface) to configure, modify, revise and route [dnsmasq](https://wiki.debian.org/HowTo/dnsmasq), [dnscrypt-proxy](https://www.dnscrypt.org/) and **resolv.conf**(see man page resolv.conf).

-Shell script programmed with gui (graphical user interface) to configure, modify, revise and route dnsmasq, dnscrypt-proxy and resolv.conf, this script auto configures the routing of the dnsmasq server to the dnscrypt-proxy server, so that they are encrypted and proxyfiquen Dns queries, in order to keep our browsing privacy safe, avoiding dns poisonings and / or spying or tracking, as well as increasing our browsing speed and / or saving data, by keeping previous dns queries in cache, avoiding doing New consultations, besides having other utilities and functions.
+this script auto configures the routing of the dnsmasq server to the dnscrypt-proxy server, so that they are encrypted and proxyfiquen Dns queries, in order to keep our browsing privacy safe, avoiding dns poisonings and / or spying or tracking, as well as increasing our browsing speed and / or saving data, by keeping previous dns queries in cache, avoiding doing New consultations, besides having other utilities and functions.

 This script depends on: